 FEED THE CITY.
 How to get people living in cities excited about sustainable food systems

 Thursday 29th November, Impact Hub King's Cross | 6.30-8.45pm

 Can a city feed itself from within?
 How can we get people living in cities excited about food that is good for people, the planet and animals?
 We’ll explore ideas of how to create sustainable food systems that work for cities and ask how to connect urban populations with where their food comes from.
 The evening will showcase examples of exciting food projects, where city life and sustainable food go hand in hand.

 The third event in the 2017 Food Talks series was MONEY: How can we imagine money working better for our food system? and took place on Thursday 19th October 2017 (6.30-8.45pm) at the Impact Hub King’s Cross.
 Flows of financial capital dictate many of the activities in our food systems, but money does not always work for ‘good’.
 What might replace traditional models of financing food in the future.
 How can we make money work for better outcomes in our food and farming?

 - What does ‘good use of money’ look like in the food system?

 - How can food & farming businesses with a social or environmental purpose raise capital to fund their growth?

 - How can we imagine money working better to accelerate the shift to a healthy, fair, sustainable food system?

-Our speakers for this event are Rebecca Pritchard (Head of Business Banking at Triodos Bank, a pioneer in ethical banking) and Ben Pugh (Founder of Farmdrop, the online food delivery company who recently raised £7m in Series A funding, having previously successfully crowdfunded).
-The discussion will be chaired by Dan Crossley, Executive Director of the Food Ethics Council.
+Our speakers for this event were Rebecca Pritchard (Head of Business Banking at Triodos Bank, a pioneer in ethical banking) and Ben Pugh (Founder of Farmdrop, the online food delivery company who recently raised £7m in Series A funding, having previously successfully crowdfunded).
+The discussion was chaired by Dan Crossley, Executive Director of the Food Ethics Council.